 Originally launched as Microsoft Flow, Power Automate is a cloud-based platform for creating automated workflows.
 It allows you to link up actions in different apps, automating the small tasks that you do on a day-to-day basis.
 The apps can be anything from Outlook and Teams to Twitter and Mailchimp – with hundreds of connectors to choose from.

 As a basic example, you can create a workflow to send an email notifying colleagues when a task is completed.
 That saves you the time and effort of doing it yourself – but more importantly, it means you don’t have to constantly remember to do it each time.

 Different types of workflow

-Within Power Automate, you’ll find three broad types of workflow:
+What is Power Automate’s core tool?
+At the heart of the software, you’ll find three broad types of workflow: